backend-fx/Backend.Fx/README.md

 ### Exceptions

 Backend.Fx provides a basic Exceptions that indicates a caller's fault: the `ClientException`.
-It is an implementation of the _Result Pattern_ and comes with a structure to transport various detailed errors that are intended to help the caller solving the problem.
+It is an implementation of the [_Notification Pattern_](https://martinfowler.com/articles/replaceThrowWithNotification.html) and comes with a structure to transport various detailed errors that are intended to help the caller solving the problem.
 See the `Errors` type for details.

 #### Exception types